-All claims must be incurred by December 31 (or earlier if coverage ends earlier) and all claims and supporting documentation must be filed by March 31 of the calendar year following the year the expense was incurred.
-Claims filed after this deadline will be denied.
+All claims for a given Plan year must be incurred by December 31 (or earlier if coverage ends earlier) and all claims and supporting documentation must be filed by March 31 of the calendar year following the year the expense was incurred.
+Claims filed after this deadline for expenses incurred in the previous Plan year will be denied.